ArmanAbbasi/simplesearch/README.md

 ## Introduction
-This project is made with NodeJS, Express, Handlebars, SASS/SCSS, Jasmine, Babel, Gulp.
+This project is made with NodeJS, Express, Handlebars, SASS/SCSS, Jasmine, Babel, Gulp, Server side rendered (SSR), Gzip compression, Image compression, and JS/HTML/CSS minification.
 The search is created with a stubbed data and a fake API call.

 ### Demo
 ![Mobile demo](demo/demo_mobile.gif)